 God’s love for sinners led Him to sacrifice His only begotten Son Jesus Christ to save humanity from death (Romans 5:8).
 It is the essence of love to sacrifice for others (John 3:16).
 For this reason, Jesus taught that the believers are to come directly to the Father in His name acknowledging His infinite gift of love (Hebrews 4:16; John 14:16).

 After His great sacrifice on the Cross, Christ now serves as our great High Priest in the heavenly Sanctuary (Hebrews 8:1,2; 4:14…etc.).
 The Father hears the believers’ prayers and grants them the merits and the grace of Christ to stand righteous before Him.
 Christ is the only way to heaven.
 There is no other means of salvation (Acts 4:12; 1 Timothy 2:5).

-The Holy Spirit speaks (Acts 8:29), teaches and inspires (2 Peter 1:21), guides (John 16:13 NKJV), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8) and can be grieved (Ephesians 4:30).
-These are all traits that usually belong to a person and not just a force.
+The blessings that God bestows on His children come through the ministry of the Holy Spirit who speaks (Acts 8:29), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and supports (John 14:16, 17, 26; 15:26-27).
+The Holy Spirit can also be grieved (Ephesians 4:30).

 In His service,